 Some VNC clients replace : (colon) with ; (semicolon) and _ (underscore) with - (hyphen).
 If editing a file over a VNC session, make sure it is http: not http; and authorized_keys not authorized-keys.

-In addition to the ssh public key, an image might need additional information from OpenStack, such as Provide user data to instances, that the user submitted when requesting the image.
+In addition to the ssh public key, an image might need additional information from OpenStack, such as to povide user data to instances, that the user submitted when requesting the image.
 For example, you might want to set the host name of the instance when it is booted.
 Or, you might wish to configure your image so that it executes user data content as a script on boot.